 Consider window.document.
-It is an object (typeof document should be 'object'), but it not a constructo (does not support the [[Construct]] property.
+It is an object (typeof document should be 'object'), but it not a constructo

+(does not support the [[Construct]] property.

+Deleted: Prototype property

-- Comment [pL2]: From AWB: Need to make typography consistent.
+Comment [pL2]: From AWB: Need to make

-- Deleted: Prototype property

-- Deleted: constructor has an associated
+Deleted: constructor has an associated

-- prototype, and every

-Deleted: that

-- Deleted: to the prototype

-- Deleted: associated with its constructor
+Deleted: associated with its constructor

-language.
-The strict subset of the language excludes some specific syntactic and semantic features of the non-strict ECMAScript language and modifies the detailed semantics of some features.
-The strict variant also specifies additional error conditions that must be reported by throwing error exceptions in situations that are not specified as errors by the non-strict form of the language.
+subsets of the language.
+A usage subset is simply a specified subset of the ECMAScript language.
+A usage subset may exclude specific syntactic and semantic features of the full ECMAScript language and may identify additional error conditions that could be reported by throwing error exceptions in situations that are not specified as errors by the full language.